Guide

 The Forney 60052 delivers what smaller shops need — a 2-inch diameter grinding surface on a 1/4-inch shank that chucks right into your drill.
 It’s the precision tool that fills the gap between bench grinders and Dremel bits.

 Skip it if you’re hogging material off large surfaces.
-This stone shines when you need controlled grinding in spots your bench grinder can’t reach — inside corners, curved surfaces, or anywhere a 6-inch wheel would obliterate what you’re trying to save.
+This wheel shines when you need controlled grinding in spots your bench grinder can’t reach — inside corners, curved surfaces, or anywhere a 6-inch wheel would obliterate what you’re trying to save.

 Specifications That Matter